 }

-• /uploadFile – This is use for file upload.
+- /uploadFile – Defined as a POST route.
+This route is used for file uploads.

 <?php